rcc-uchicago/murals/README.md

 ![map](data-sample/map.png)

+We extracted out the unique locations, geocoded them, and converted to geojson.
-See the [data sample](data-sample) directory for details.
+See resulting [map](data-sample/data.geojson) or the [data sample](data-sample) directory for details.

-See the [demos](demos.md) page for various examples of mapping visualizations that enable you to filter place markers on a map based on one or more attributes associated with the markers.
+See also the [demos](demos.md) page for various examples of mapping visualizations that enable you to filter place markers on a map based on one or more attributes associated with the markers.